eu81273/angular.treeview/README.md

 Attributes of angular treeview are below.

-- angular-treeview: the treeview directive
+- angular-treeview: the treeview directive.
+- tree-id : each tree's unique id.
 - tree-model : the tree model on $scope.
-- node-id : each node's id
+- node-id : each node's id.
-- node-label : each node's label
+- node-label : each node's label.
-- node-children: each node's children
+- node-children: each node's children.

 Here is a simple example.